WilliamWoha/csjournal/docs/source/Semester1/PF/Topic07.rst

 | Well, the truth is, we don't.
 We do it the *American* way, and just store the English language.
 | Other languages can only be stored in computers by using something called the UTF-8 format, but Programming is pretty much entirely in English, so instead, the ASCII table is used, which uses only 8 bits.
 That gives it upto 255 values, and within that it can store every single letter of the English alphabet, some numbers, some special characters such as ``!@#$%^&*(){}[]:;"'<>,.?/``, some extra things like Escape Sequences ``\t, \n, \\, \", etc``, and more.
 It's enough for most people.
 |
 | Any time you want to work with a single character, you use this.
-Although you may not really use it for declaration so much, you'll end up using it way more in later concepts such as :ref: Conditionals, with things like "Would you like to try again?
+Although you may not really use it for declaration so much, you'll end up using it way more in later concepts such as :ref:`s1-pf-t12`, with things like "Would you like to try again?
 [Y/N]" and then you can read the individual 'Y' or the individual 'N' if the person presses them.
 This Data Type is also the foundation for the next one: String.

 String
 """"""